ryanczm/Analytic-Musings/_posts/2024-03-10-crypto-stat-arb-I.md

     .dropna()
 ```

 Again, grouping by ticker and calculating the features separately within each group.
 We have to lag the features relative to returns.

-$$Raw \space Features$$

 Then, we plot their distributions.
 Breakout is even, but momo and carry significant have positive skew.

 <center>
 <img src="{{ site.imageurl }}/CryptoStatArb/images_research/2_raw_features.png" style="width:100%;"/>